laur89/awesome-stars/README.md

 ## Makefile

+- [rochacbruno/python-project-template](https://github.com/rochacbruno/python-project-template) - DO NOT FORK, CLICK ON "Use this template" - A github template to start a Python Project - this uses github actions to generate your project based on the template.
 - [manna-harbour/miryoku](https://github.com/manna-harbour/miryoku) - Miryoku is an ergonomic, minimal, orthogonal, and universal keyboard layout.
 - [foostan/crkbd](https://github.com/foostan/crkbd) - Corne keyboard, a split keyboard with 3x6 column staggered keys and 3 thumb keys.
 - [CodyReichert/awesome-cl](https://github.com/CodyReichert/awesome-cl) - A curated list of awesome Common Lisp frameworks, libraries and other shiny stuff.